fpco/inline-c/README.md

 Every of the stock types in the C language can be easily represented in Haskell.
-Basic types (`int`, `long`, `double`, `float`, etc.) get converted to their Haskell equivalents in `Foreign.C.Types`.
+Basic types (`int`, `long`, `double`, `float`, etc.) get converted to their Haskell equivalents `Data.Int` and `Data.Word`.
+Note that we do not use the `newtypes` in `Foreign.C.Types` to be able to use existing data without explicitely converting.
 Pointers and arrays get converted to `Ptr`.
 Function pointers get converted to `FunPtr`.

 `inline-c` can also handle user-defined structs and enums, provided that they are instances of `Storable` and that you tell `inline-c` about them